zazuko/cube-creator/README.md

 To submit a bug or a feature request please create an issue in this repository.

+## Release process

+All notable changes to the project(s) should be documented using [@atlassian/changesets](https://github.com/atlassian/changesets).
+When preparing a PR, run `yarn changeset` in the repository which will ask what changed, the affected packages, and create a small markdown file which must be committed to the repository.

+Alternatively, that file can be created directly in the browser, courtesy of [Changesets bot](https://github.com/changesets/bot) which creates PR comment summarising the changes included in the PR in question.

+Releases are managed automatically by [GitHub actions](.github/workflows/releases.yaml).
+As PRs get merged to master, the first job creates or updates a pull request which bumps package versions according to the combined information from all accumulated changeset files.
+Once merged, the second job kicks in which tags the repository and triggers INT deployment.

+The package versions can also be bumped manually by running `yarn changeset version` in the repository and committing the result.
+When pushed, the new versions will be picked up by the aforementioned GitHub workflow job to tag the respository.

 ## Deployment

 Two docker images are pushed [by GitHub Actions](./.github/workflows/docker.yaml) to Docker Hub: [`docker.io/zazuko/cube-creator-api`](https://hub.docker.com/r/zazuko/cube-creator-api) and [`docker.io/zazuko/cube-creator-app`](https://hub.docker.com/r/zazuko/cube-creator-app).